Queen Latifah: ‘Black women have been equalising for years'Jul 23 | 6 min read

 Where is Bruno Tonioli?

-The vivacious, flamboyant and rambunctious judge was determined to be part of the new series of Strictly, but due to international travel restrictions can’t fly in from Los Angeles to attend the Saturday shows.
+Vivacious, flamboyant and rambunctious judge Bruno Tonioli was determined to be part of the new series of Strictly, but due to international travel restrictions may not be able to fly in from Los Angeles to attend.

 Who are Strictly's former judges?